 Case in point: A comparative study by Emporia Research between three groups of survey responses – LinkedIn-verified respondents, synthetic users generated by AI using LinkedIn profile data, and users based on AI-generated personas – representing IT decision-makers found that B2B synthetic users generated by AI show a strong positive bias compared to real survey respondents.
 They followed a herd mentality, and the quality of insights was not that great either.

-Marko Sarstedt exemplifies the use of synthetic personas in research and design in his research on silicon samples.
+Marko Sarstedt exemplifies the use of synthetic personas in market research and design in his research on silicon samples.
 He used them to get feedback on survey questions and refine packaging design.
-Besides his applications, simulated users can also be used for other marketing and product-related use cases.
+Besides his applications, synthetic users can also be used for other marketing and product-related use cases.

 You can create two types of synthetic personas: those representing individual customers and those representing groups of customers.
 Each enables you to get information about user behavior and preferences without accessing private customer data.
 It’s a good starting point for professionals who are not familiar with their target audience.
 You can develop different customer segments to test your campaigns and identify which ones respond best.